eulcinas/advanced-js-concepts/NOTES.md

 Currying expects one argument at a time.

 Caching - is a way to store vales so we could use them later on.
 Ideally you can thing of caching as a bagpack that you take to school.

+##### Composing

+Composition - is the idea that any sort of data transformation that we do should be obvious.